 For many of us, Thanksgiving doesn’t feel the same without family time and visiting extended relatives.
 But with CDC guidelines discouraging large family gatherings, we all may need to find different ways to make the holiday feel special this year.

-Food is a big part of Thanksgiving Day, but there’s so much more to this holiday than what’s on the table.
-To give your little ones a taste of Thanksgiving flavors alongside a whole helping of family fun, check out our tips below!
-Whether you’re hosting distant relatives or are keeping it low-key, we’ve got creative Thanksgiving ideas for kids of all ages—from meal planning to table setting and more.
+To maintain Thanksgiving flavors alongside a whole helping of holiday fun for your little ones this year, check out our tips below!
+However you’re celebrating Thanksgiving during this unusual holiday season, we’ve got creative Thanksgiving ideas for kids of all ages—from meal planning to table setting and more.

 1. Plan the Meal